wj0415/momonton/README.md

 # Momonton
-A clone of chrome app Momontum on Vanilla JS
+A clone of chrome app Momentum on Vanilla JS

 ## Features
 - [] Clock